LEARN JAPANESE WITH PIMSLEUR

 Nagasaki

-Nagoya [名古屋] - One of the largest in Japan
+Nagoya [名古屋] - One of the largest cities in Japan

-Nagoya is a gigantic industrial powerhouse that has been working hard to become a cultural hub.
-Your dining options entertainment and nightlife are strong.
+Nagoya is a gigantic industrial power that has been working hard to become a cultural center.
+Its restaurant options, entertainment and nightlife are strong.
 The city has done a lot to improve its quality of life and its industrial roots.

-Nagoya is among the biggest cities in Japan and has a good amount of Brazilians.
-In this beautiful city you will find the famous Nagoya castle and many prominent sights approaching Tokyo and Osaka.
+Nagoya is among the largest cities in Japan and has a good number of Brazilians.
+In this beautiful city, you can find the famous Nagoya Castle and many notable tourist attractions that are close to Tokyo and Osaka.

 Nagoya